Skip to main content

 TLDR

-Tolk gas consumption could be a bit higher, because it fixes unexpected arguments shuffling in FunC.
-It's negligible in practice.
+Tolk gas consumption could be higher because it fixes unexpected argument shuffling in FunC, but it's negligible in practice.

-In the future, Tolk compiler will become smart enough to reorder arguments targeting less stack manipulations, but still avoiding a shuffling problem.
+In the future, the Tolk compiler will become smart enough to reorder arguments targeting fewer stack manipulations, but still avoiding a shuffling problem.

 FunC compiler could unexpectedly shuffle arguments when calling an assembly function: